A brief pop culture history of the autonomous car

 With the technology now in place to support the development of driverless cars, what was once considered a dream of the future may soon be a reality.
 However, countless films, TV shows and books have boasted prescient depictions of driverless tech.

-Bruce Wayne’s favourite toy comes equipped with any number of features that are unlikely to appear on consumer vehicles.
+Bruce Wayne’s favorite toy comes equipped with any number of features that are unlikely to appear on consumer vehicles.
 Flame throwers, anyone?

 That being said, the Batmobile has been known to come equipped with autonomous driving features, as seen in the 1989 Batman film.
 Yes, almost thirty years ago Batman was making use of a driverless vehicle, and yes, he again proved why he is so much cooler than us.

-The above clip shows Batman issuing voice instructions to the Batmobile, before making his escape as the vehicle causes a distraction.
-While this may seem far fetched, Rolls Royce has recently developed a voice-activated autonomous vehicle which looks suspiciously like the Batmobile.
+While this may seem far-fetched, Rolls Royce has recently developed a voice-activated autonomous vehicle that looks suspiciously like the Batmobile.